jeffpar/pcjs.v1/_posts/2014-09-13-the-ibm-pc-at-alive-and-booting.md

 call gates or task gates, nor for conforming code segments or expand-down data segments.
 80286-specific cycle counts haven't been incorporated yet, either.
 The list of remaining 80286 features is long.

-And there's plenty of hardware support left to do: I haven't looked at the AT hard disk controller yet (which I believe is significantly different from the XT hard disk controller), and the keyboard *barely* works; the 8042 Keyboard Controller and AT keyboard had a number of features that older PC/XT keyboards did not (like LEDs and programmable repeat rate).
+And there's plenty of hardware support left to do: I haven't looked at the AT hard drive controller yet (which I believe is significantly different from the XT hard drive controller), and the keyboard *barely* works; the 8042 Keyboard Controller and AT keyboard had a number of features that older PC/XT keyboards did not (like LEDs and programmable repeat rate).